tscholak/tscholak.github.io/_posts/2015-09-13-freeipa-client-ssh-server.md

 Bridge=br0
 ```

-That lets systemd assign the physical network interface `em1` to the bridge device `br0`.
+That lets systemd attach the physical network interface `em1` to the bridge device `br0`.
 In a sense, `br0` will replace `em1`.
-Therefore, you will need to assign assign an IP to it.
+Therefore, you will need to assign an IP to it.
 If your physical interface used to have the IP `10.0.0.2/24` with a default gateway at `10.0.0.1` and two DNS servers, e.g. at `10.0.0.2` and at `8.8.8.8`, then `br0` would need to be configured in the exact same way.
 Create the file `/etc/systemd/network/br0.network` and fill it with:

 ```
 [Match]